jumroon/todaytix-task/task.md

 - Path: /admin/lotteries/`<lottery_id>`/winners

-- Description: request for retrieving all the winners from a lottery of `<lottery_id>`
+- Description: request for retrieving all the winners from a lottery of `<lottery_id>`.

 ## Implementation